 - Monitoring APRM Implementation: A Civil Society How-To-Guide

 - Africa’s Diverging Approaches to Youth Inclusion and Participation

 - South Africa’s first APRM Country Review Report (2007)

 - South Africa’s Implementation of the APRM: Making A Difference or Going Through the Motions?

 - Additional Resources from South Africa’s APRM Process

-The project partners would like to thank the Swedish International Development Cooperation Agency (SIDA) for their generous support.
+The project partners would like to thank the Government of Sweden and the Swedish International Development Cooperation Agency (SIDA) for their generous support.